IBM/aspera-cli/docs/README.erb.md

 Using these APIs is generally more suitable for long-term development and maintenance.
 Example implementations can be found at: <https://github.com/laurent-martin/aspera-api-examples>.

-For scripting and ad hoc command-line tasks, <%=tool%> is ideal.
+For scripting and ad-hoc command-line tasks, <%=tool%> is ideal.
 It is developer-friendly and well-suited for quickly testing and learning Aspera APIs (See [Logging, Debugging](#logging-debugging)).

 Clarifying the CLI landscape: